Diabetes and Other Chronic Diseases

 As in the rest of the province and Canada, diabetes is a large and growing health problem in the Champlain region.
 In July 2008, the Ontario Ministry of Health and Long-Term Care (Ministry) announced a four-year commitment to an Ontario Diabetes Strategy.
 The goal is to improve the health of Ontarians living with diabetes.
 For more information on diabetes resources, please visit Stand Up to Diabetes.

 Diabetes Education Programs

 During the past two years, the Champlain region received seven new diabetes education teams to improve access to diabetes education in communities of highest need.
-The new diabetes education teams are funded by the Ministry of Health and Long-Term Care located in

 Diabetes Projects for High Risk Populations